ETZ TIMELINE

 Consultation period for the MIR .
 Bid by Barton Willmore ( 486) on the last day 13th May, on behalf of Aberdeen Harbour Board for extensive land round the New Harbour.
 Arguing that the rezoning of the area round Nigg Bay to accommodate the new Harbour sets a precedent for rezoning extensive areas of land round the South Harbour, (whilst ignoring the promised enhancement of St Fittick’s park as a condition of the AHRO Order 2016 on which the new Harbour was dependent) , and which were provided for by the Section 69 agreement between AHB and ACC .
 Responses are not open to public consultation.

-Sir Ian Wood, chairman of Opportunity North East ( ONE) raises the idea of “a major Energy Transition Park” at the Energy Exports conference, dressing it up as a means to switch to a low carbon economy but maintaining that Aberdeen must become “ a significant onshore base for offshore wind” at a unspecified location in the south of the city, taking advantage of the new harbour.
+Sir Ian Wood, chairman of Opportunity North East ( ONE) raises the idea of “a major Energy Transition Park” at the Energy Exports conference, dressing it up as a means to switch to a low carbon economy but maintaining that Aberdeen must become “ a significant onshore base for offshore wind” at an unspecified location in the south of the city, taking advantage of the new harbour.

 Reports that Boris Johnston is thinking about making Aberdeen or Peterhead a Freeport to “turbo charge the economy” ( but what is he doing in Aberdeen at a private event in early May 2019?